mdevilliers/SignalR.RabbitMq/README.md

 Send to client via message bus
 ------------------------------

-So you have scaled out your SignalR message bus but what next?

-It might be interesting to send messages directly to connected clients from another process.
+One benefit of using the message bus is to send messages directly to connected clients from another process.

 From the SignalR.RabbitMQ.Console project -